What is an essential oil?

 All of these factors potentially affect both quality and therapeutic effect.
 When we finally know what oil we are sampling we can then move on to the testing phase.
 We typically test 3-5 samples from different suppliers for every essential oil that we buy.
 Even when we re-purchase from the same supplier, we test the new batch of oil.

 Making it to our customers.

-Essential oil batches are eliminated at each step of the quality control process until we have found the best, and only the best ones make it through to our facility in Southern Idaho to be bottled, labeled and shipped off to our customers.
+Essential oil batches are eliminated at each step of the quality control process until we have found the best, and only the best ones make it through to our facility in Lahore to be bottled, labeled and shipped off to our customers.